Install

 It's idempotent — already-built modules are skipped on re-runs.
 Force a rebuild with --force-rebuild.

-Make targets for larger projects: if you're shipping something huge, add these to your Makefile:
+Make targets for larger projects: if you're shipping a real-world-sized app, add these to your Makefile:

 PERLA ?= /path/to/perla